-- If you have an ice cream maker, just pour the mixture into the ice cream maker after blending and follow the instructions on your machine.
+- If you have an ice cream maker, just pour the mixture into the ice cream maker after chilling and follow the instructions on your machine.
 (This is the ice cream maker we have)

-- If you don’t have an ice cream maker (or even if you do), try this simple tin-can method for making ice cream by hand… just don’t use their recipe 😉
+- If you don’t have an ice cream maker (or even if you do), try this simple tin can method for making ice cream by hand… just don’t use their recipe 😉

 Strawberry Coconut Milk Ice Cream Recipe